Roger Rowley: Second World War

 On 22 October 1944, Rowley was ordered to capture the port of Breskens on the Scheldt estuary.
 The infantry assault was postponed due to heavy losses among the tank support.
 Less than two hours later a signal, said to have been ordered by Winston Churchill, insisted there could be no delay.
 Rowley's infantry assaulted along the sea wall and by noon they held the harbour.
 Rowley's citation for his DSO Bar, signed by Montgomery, declared that despite the shortage of time: "Lt-Col Rowley planned and ordered the new attack with such brilliance and led it with such determination that the garrison was quickly overcome and Breskens was captured."

 After the German surrender, Rowley was posted to the Far East to command an infantry training battalion.
-After the Japanese surrender, he attended the staff college at Camberley before joining the Canadian Army staff in Washington, DC.
+After the Japanese surrender, he attended the Staff College, Camberley before joining the Canadian Army staff in Washington, DC.
 He served in Canada's NATO army until the late 1960s.